Source fundamentals

 Resources

-A resource is a record stored under a source that conforms to one of its profiles.
+A resource is a record stored under a source that conforms to the profile defined by its collection.
 Resources include:- Data — Properties defined by the associated profile, including nested object and array structures.

 - Meta — System-managed attributes such as identifiers, timestamps, and ingestion receipts.